INSAlgo/INSAlgo-2025-2026/03 - Codegolf/Python_Cheatsheet.md

 ```
 56 characters

+---
-If you loop less than 4 times:
+And if you loop less than 4 times:
 ```python
 for a in range(4):func()
 ```